xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Machine Learning Exam.md

 ![](../z_images/Pasted%20image%2020230702135031.png)

+> [!danger] How do we compute a determinant?
+> It might be in the exam.

 ### Describe the process that applies those transformations

 1. **We center the point cloud by subtracting the mean from all the points.**